rvermeulen/codeql-workshop-control-flow-java/README.md

 ```

 Here we can see a CFG with a node that has multiple successors.
-The `MethodAccess` part of the condition in the `if` statement continues execution to one of two successor depending on whether the condition evaluates to `true` or `false`.
+The `MethodAccess` part of the condition in the `if` statement continues execution to one of two successors depending on whether the condition evaluates to `true` or `false`.
 This is reflected in the labels of the outgoing CFG edges.

 Next are the exercises used to further explore control flow.